 - Track the performance of your website with Performance Monitoring and Errors to identify issues as they arise and enable faster resolution toward customer journey optimization

 Countly allows you to set up email report and alerts.
 Simply go to

 Management > Email Reports, create a report, and it will be sent to your email address depending on your choice of frequency (e.g., every day, week, or month).
 You can also create Alerts (

 Management > Alerts).

-Countly Enterprise Edition can be rebranded and white-labeled.
-The Community Edition, due to its custom open source license, is not available for rebranding..
-In order to have the Countly Enterprise Edition dashboard reflect your company colors and brand, you can follow steps explained in this documentation.
+Countly Enterprise can be rebranded and white-labeled.
+Countly Lite, due to its custom open source license, is not available for rebranding.
+In order to have Countly Enterprise dashboard reflect your company colors and brand, you can follow the steps explained in this documentation.